Hannah Elias

 Hannah Elias (born c.
-1865, died c.) was an American sex worker and landlord who became one of the richest Black women in the world during her lifetime.
+1865) was an American sex worker and landlord who became one of the richest Black women in the world during her lifetime.

 Early life

 Hannah Elias was born in Philadelphia, Pennsylvania, at 1820 Addison Street, one of nine children.
 Her father Charles Elias was a "negro with Indian blood in him" who ran a large, well-regarded catering operation, her mother Mary Elias was "almost white", and they sent her to public school.
 In 1884, to attend her sister Hattie's wedding in style, Hannah borrowed a ball gown without permission from her employer, leading to a sentence at Moyamensing Prison and her banishment from home.

 On her own

 Supporting herself as a sex worker at a "resort" owned by Emelyn Truitt in Manhattan's Tenderloin neighborhood, she met wealthy glass-factory owner John R. Platt, forty-five years her senior.
 She left the brothel when her twin brother David and suitor Frank P. Satterfield asked her to live with the latter in a boardinghouse in east Philadelphia.
 She became pregnant and gave birth at the Blockley Almshouse in December 1885, giving the child up for adoption.